vagos/vagos.github.io/_blog/gh2task.md

 done < <(gh issue ls --json title,url | jq -c '.[]')
 ```

-One can turn issue labels into tags by adding `labels` to the `gh issue ls --json`.
 Here, I've added `url` as a [user-defined-attribute (UDA)](https://taskwarrior.org/docs/udas/).
 I can then inspect a task with `task info <task-id>` to see the URL.